andersonvom/adp-downloader/README.md

 ## Upgrading

+### 0.2.x --> 0.2.3

+Statements can now be downloaded by employer/account.
+This is not a breaking change, but if you want to start downloading statements from multiple employers/accounts, you might want to consider moving all your previous statements into a directory named after the employer.
+See readme for details.
+Always backup your statements before upgrading and running new versions.

 ### 0.1.x --> 0.2.x

 Statements are stored by year and the app uses the PDF ID, that is